digitalp1985/VR-Infinite-Gesture/Unity/Assets/Edwon/VR/Gesture/ReadMe.txt

-thanks for purchasing VR Gesture Tracker from Edwon Studio!
+Thank you for purchasing VR Gesture Tracker from Edwon Studio!

 for tutorials and documentation, please go to